gettingfunkier/mini-stardew-valley/README.md

-Cranberry - Plant in the Fall, takes 5 days to grow Eggplant - Plant in the Fall, takes 6 days to grow Pumpkin - Plant in the Fall, takes 11 days to grow Kale - Plant in the Fall, takes 5 days to grow Snowfruit - Plant in the Winter, takes 24 days to grow
+Cranberry - Plant in the Fall, takes 5 days to grow Eggplant - Plant in the Fall, takes 6 days to grow Pumpkin - Plant in the Fall, takes 11 days to grow Amaranth - Plant in the Fall, takes 5 days to grow Snowfruit - Plant in the Winter, takes 24 days to grow
 ```